 david bowie’s personal art collection to be exhibited before being sold at auction

-Bowie/Collector will be on show at Sotheby's in London from November 1-10, before traveling to Los Angeles, New York, and Hong Kong ahead of the auctions on November 10 and 11.
+Bowie/Collector will be on show at Sotheby's in London from 1-10 November, before travelling to Los Angeles, New York and Hong Kong, ahead of the auctions on 10 and 11 November.

 Text Lula Ososki